-Now that warmer weather is upon us, craft beer is the best excuse to wet your beak while the sun’s out (or below the horizon, we’re not fussy).
+Now that colder weather is upon us, craft beer is the best excuse to wet your beak and warm up while the sun’s out (or below the horizon, we’re not fussy).
 That's why we’ve rounded up the best craft beer breweries in metro Melbourne to save you a hot second on Google this Friday afternoon.

 Disclaimer: this list is by no means comprehensive, we've just picked our faves.
 Without further ado, here are 20 of Melbourne’s best craft breweries.

 In 2019, Fixation Brewing was awarded Champion Large Independent Brewery at the Indies, so unless you’ve been living under a rock, you know their stuff is legit.
 The Fixation IPAs are some of the best brews around, so if you’re craving that hoppy, delicious taste, hit up their brewery and tasting room in Collingwood.

 You might recognise Bonehead Brewing from their edgy beer can illustrations and quirky beer names.
 Brewing interesting flavours like the Jumanji—a seriously delicious Tropical IPA—or the Nimbus (an Oat Cream IPA that’ll tantalise your tastebuds), plus a slew of other brews, these guys know what’s up when it comes to brewing.
 Their Kensington taproom is open to the public, where you can sample their beers and munch on jaffles in a vibey atmosphere.